makersacademy/takeaway-challenge/README.md

 Use .order with the item name to add item to order.
 Use .review_order to view a summary of the order.
 Use .checkout to checkout.
+Use .check_mobile_orders to fill any waiting mobile orders.
 ------------------------------------------------------------
 2.3.1 :001 > TomsTakeaway.show_menu
 Here is the menu: